nouwatinjacob/slate/source/index.html.md

 ###Response codes when error occurs on modify an order
 HTTP Status Code | Message
 -------------- | --------------
+400 | validation errors
+404 | This meal is not on this menu
-400 | This Order does not belong to this user / Error processing request / This meal is not on this menu / validation errors
+403 | This Order does not belong to this user
+500 | Error processing request

 > Request: